 Our organisation is governed by a board of volunteer trustees and operationally by our manager Jane Williamson.

-Jane Williamson (Registered Manager)
+Jane Williamson (CEO)

 Jane is an experienced social care leader, bringing a wealth of business development skills to grow our charity and meet future care needs, as well as embedding our values throughout our organisation overseeing everything on a day to day basis.
 She is also a compassionate listener, able to empathise with people’s difficult times and enable support to help meet these unmet needs.